BT5110/demo/README.md

 	* Deploy your app in its current state, and do such that Heroku automatically deploys changes whenever you push your code to GitHub.
 	![deploy](./images/heroku-deploy.png)
 3. After 1-2 min, you should be able to see your page at `your-app-name.herokuapp.com`!

+## Known issues

+Please refer to the erratum post on LumiNUS if you run into any issues.